oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/shannonization/README.md

     Kernel 2 average throughput: 742.257 MB/s
     PASSED
     ```
-    NOTE: These throughput numbers were collected using the Intel® PAC D5005 (Intel Stratix® 10 SX FPGA).
+    NOTE: These throughput numbers were collected using the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA).